This is How the Instagram Algorithm Works in 2020

 How does the Instagram algorithm actually work?

-It’s a question that’s caused a lot of confusion (and frustration!) for business on Instagram since the controversial move away from a chronological feed.
+It’s a question that’s caused a lot of confusion since Instagram moved away from a chronological feed, prompting even more questions.

-How Does the Instagram Algorithm Work For Your Feed Posts in 2019?
+How the Instagram Algorithm Works for Your Feed Posts in 2020

 #1: The Instagram Algorithm Predicts How Much You Care About a Post